NileshGule/AKS-learning-series/README.md

 Contains instructions for setting up `Minikube` cluster and `Kubectl`

+## Setup Development environment

+The project is based on .Net Core 2.1 framework.
+The application is built using Docker Multi-Stage builds and does not require the base machine to have .Net Core or runtime to be installed.
+It is recommended to install .Net Core framework locally on the machine if you wish to debug the code.

+### Mac and CLI resources

+This project was initially started with Mac and cross platform resources for .Net Core development including
+- Visual Studio Code
+- iTerm 2
+- Powershell
+- Docker for Mac

+### Windows 10 and CLI resources

+The application can be tested on Windows 10 using tools listed below
+- Visual Studio Code
+- Powershell
+- Docker for Windows

+### Windows 10 and Visual Studio 2017

+For some people it is unimaginable to work our of Visual Studio.You can replace Visual Studio Code with Visual Studio 2017 as the preferred IDE.

 ## Online resources

 The Azure Kubernetes Service (AKS) Learning Series is recorded and videos are available on Engineers.sg website.